GobblesGobbles

 California's Class A vs. Class B: Which Tier Actually Fits Your Home Food Business?

 California does not give every home producer the same deal.
-Class A cottage food operations — the entry point — cap annual gross sales at $75,000 (adjusted periodically for inflation), require no home inspection, and limit you to direct-to-consumer sales: farmers' markets, farm stands, and your own front door.
+Class A cottage food operations — the entry point — cap annual gross sales at $50,000 (adjusted periodically for inflation), require no home inspection, and limit you to direct-to-consumer sales: farmers' markets, farm stands, events, and online sales within California.
 It's the right fit for someone testing a product or running a consistent but contained local operation.

 Class B unlocks more.
-The revenue ceiling is higher, and crucially, Class B permits sales to third-party retailers — restaurants, small grocers, permitted food facilities — which means wholesale is on the table.
-The trade-off is county-level permitting that typically includes a home kitchen inspection.
+It permits sales to third-party retailers — restaurants, stores, coffee shops — which means wholesale is on the table.
+The trade-off is a home kitchen inspection.
 That inspection isn't punitive; it's a baseline check that your kitchen meets food safety standards.
-But it does mean more lead time before your first wholesale delivery, and the requirements vary by county, so the Los Angeles County process looks different from what you'd face in Sonoma County.
+Requirements and processing times vary by county, so build in lead time before your first wholesale delivery.

-Gobbles Gobble's Take: If your farmers' market table keeps selling out before noon, that's Class B telling you it's time to make the call.
+Gobbles Gobble's Take: If your farmers' market table keeps selling out before noon, that $50,000 cap is closer than you think — and Class B is the only door out.

 Get Cottage Food Watch in your inbox